Larry Johnson (basketball, born 1969)

-Larry Demetric Johnson (born March 14, 1969) is an American former professional basketball player who spent his career as a power forward with the Charlotte Hornets and the New York Knicks of the National Basketball Association (NBA).
+Larry Demetric Johnson (born March 14, 1969) is an American former professional basketball player who played in the National Basketball Association (NBA) for ten seasons as a power forward with the Charlotte Hornets and the New York Knicks.
 An NCAA champion and two-time NBA All-Star, Johnson is a member of the Southern Nevada Sports Hall of Fame and College Basketball Hall of Fame.
 Johnson won a version of national player of the year at the high school, junior college, and NCAA Division I levels.

 High school career

 Johnson played at Skyline High School in Dallas, Texas.
-As a senior, Johnson was a consensus All-American and was named Mr. Basketball USA.
-Johnson was a member of the 1987 McDonald's High School All-American Team.
+As a senior, Johnson was named Texas Mr. Basketball, a consensus All-American and was named Mr. Basketball USA.
+Johnson took part in the 1987 McDonald's All-American Boys Game that included such players as Dennis Scott, Marcus Liberty, Mark Macon, and fellow Texas prep star LaBradford Smith to name a few.

 College career

 Odessa (1987–1989)

 Johnson originally made a verbal commitment to play for Dave Bliss at Southern Methodist University, but he instead enrolled at Odessa College in Texas following a dispute with the SMU administration about the legitimacy of one of his SAT scores.
 He played the 1987–88 and 1988–89 seasons at Odessa, averaging 22.3 points per game as a freshman and over 29 points per game his sophomore year, becoming the first and, to date, only player ever to win the National Junior College Athletic Association Division 1 Player of the Year award both years played.
 There were even some basketball analysts who believed Johnson could have been a first round selection in the 1989 NBA draft (even a possible NBA lottery selection) if he had declared for early entry.